Ladgertha/android-interview-questions/README.md

 * **How can two distinct Android apps interact?** - [Learn from here](https://developer.android.com/training/basics/intents)

-* **Is it possible to run an Android app in multiple processes?
-How?** - [Learn from here](https://stackoverflow.com/questions/6567768/how-can-an-android-application-have-more-than-one-process)

 * **What is AIDL?
 Enumerate the steps in creating a bounded service through AIDL.** - [Learn from here](https://developer.android.com/guide/components/aidl)

 * **What can you use for background processing in Android?** - [Learn from here](https://developer.android.com/guide/background)